 John is an Adjunct Professor of Evidence at the Antonin Scalia Law School at George Mason University, a member of the Continuing Legal Education Committee of the DC Bar, and an Associate Editor of Litigation News, a quarterly publication of the ABA Section of Litigation.
 He received his B.A. from Yale University in 2000 and his J.D., cum laude, from the University of Michigan Law School in 2003, where he was the Executive Note Editor of the Michigan Law Review.
 Before joining Williams & Connolly in 2005, he clerked for a year for Judge T. S. Ellis III of the U.S. District Court for the Eastern District of Virginia.
-John is also a former noncommissioned officer of the U.S. Army Special Forces, and currently volunteers as the boxing coach at St. Rita Catholic School in Alexandria, Virginia.
+John is also a former noncommissioned officer of the U.S. Army Special Forces.

 Though all cases vary and none is predictive, John’s experience includes: